AAAlimjan/Links/README.md

 >
 > ## *—《Qutadghu Bilig》*

-**I :heart:to share :books: I’m reading to keep me motivated:pushpin:.
-Below are :books: I’ve read.
-Those I’ve especially loved are marked with a :star:.**
+**I love to share books I’m reading to keep me motivated.
+Below are the books I’ve read.
+Those I’ve especially loved are marked with a *.**

 ## 2020